Shamilkv34/book/nostarch/chapter15.md

 reference count, which we get by calling the `Rc::strong_count` function.
-This function is named `strong_count` rather than `count` because the `Rc<T>` type also has a `weak_count`; we’ll see what `weak_count` is used for in “Preventing Reference Cycles Using Weak<T>” on page XX.
+This function is named `strong_count` rather than `count` because the `Rc<T>` type also has a `weak_count`; we’ll see what `weak_count` is used for in “Preventing Reference Cycles Using Weak<T>” on page 346.

 This code prints the following: